maxns/atomstr/hooks/CredoIngestArticle.spec.md

 - Embeds complete AI analysis results as JSON-encoded "alt" tags:
   - `aiAssist:get-features` - always included when analysis succeeds
   - `aiAssist:unbait` - only included when clickbait is detected
-- Deduplicates tags to avoid adding existing ones
+- Replaces existing "t" tags with the new `tags` array from the API response

 ### Tag Processing Details

-#### Topic Tags (from `topicHashTags`)
+#### Topic Tags (from root `tags` array)
-Topic hashtags are added as standard Nostr "t" tags:
+The root-level `tags` array from the response is used to replace all existing "t" tags on the Nostr event.
 - Format: `["t", "<tag_name>"]`
-- The "#" prefix is automatically stripped from hashtags
+- The "#" prefix is automatically stripped from tags
 - Example: `#bitcoin` becomes `["t", "bitcoin"]`
-- Deduplication prevents adding tags that already exist

 #### AI Assist Tags (from analysis results)
 AI analysis results are embedded as complete JSON objects in "alt" tags: